coolnikitav/CodingLearning/weekly-progress.md

+## Week of June 10
+- Thursday:
+  - Improve the way mem_state is determined in controller.
+Maybe use a state machine

 ## Week of June 3
 - Saturday:
   - Project: corrected enable_fetch to update at the same time as enable_updatePC.
 Corrected mem_state logic.